spacelift-io/user-documentation/docs/concepts/spaces/deleting-a-space.md

 ![](<../../assets/screenshots/spaces-delete.png>)

-Delete operation is only permitted if the space is empty and it is a leaf in the space tree.
+The delete operation is only permitted if the space is empty, and it is a leaf of the space tree.
-If any of the following conditions is true, space cannot be deleted:
+If any of the following conditions is true, the space cannot be deleted:

-- Space has any child spaces
+- The space has any child spaces
-- Space contains any stacks or modules
+- The space contains any stacks or modules
-- Space contains any attachable entities such as worker pools, contexts, cloud integrations, etc.
+- The space contains any attachable entities such as worker pools, contexts, cloud integrations, etc.

 !!! warning